-Visit Urgent Care For Less “Threatening” Conditions: For those times when you can’t see your regular doctor, urgent care is a good solution.
-Statcare Urgent Care stays open during nights, weekends and holidays to offer medical services outside of your regular doctor’s hours.
-Urgent care can assist with all routine medical care, such as diagnosing an illness and prescribing medication.
+Visit a 24 hour urgent care for less “threatening” conditions.
+For those times when you can’t see your regular doctor, urgent care is a good solution.
+Statcare Urgent Care locations stay open during nights, weekends, and holidays to offer medical services outside of your regular doctor’s hours.
+An urgent care can assist with all routine medical care intended to diagnose, treat, cure an illness and prescribe a medication approved and evaluated by the Food and Drug Administration (FDA).
 They can also perform blood tests and treat injuries like broken fingers and arms.
-Statcare’s doctors can stitch up minor cuts, treat earaches and headaches.
-They can also see kids and perform women’s health exams.
+Statcare’s doctors can stitch up minor cuts, treat earaches, and headaches.
+They can also see kids and perform health exams for women.

 In general, urgent care services do not include operating rooms or other highly advanced medical equipment found in emergency hospitals.
 Therefore, they should not be used if you have a severe medical concern that requires surgery.
 Still, urgent care facilities often contain essential medical tools, such as X-rays and standard lab tests.
 These can help diagnose or treat your immediate medical concerns quickly.
 Urgent care is a very efficient way of getting immediate medical attention.
 It also offers far more resources than your primary care physician.
-Urgent care has the ability to give IV fluids, IV Antibiotics, perform X-Rays, blood tests, give refills and give vaccines for animal bites and injuries.
+An urgent care clinic can provide IV therapy fluids, IV treatment antibiotics, X-rays, blood tests, give medication refills, and give vaccines for animal bites and injuries.

-Emergency Rooms Are Ideal For Critical Illnesses and Injuries: Open 24/7, emergency rooms take care of the more critical conditions, such as heart attacks, strokes, a broken back or a head injury.
-Typical tools found in emergency rooms include: CAT scans and MRIs, radiology labs and ultrasounds, in addition to operating rooms and highly certified doctors in different sectors.
-For example, an obstetrician delivers babies, and a cardiologist studies the heart.
-Unlike urgent care, if a patient needs to stay overnight, beds and rooms are made available.
+Emergency rooms are ideal for critical illnesses and injuries.
+Open 24 hours and 7 days a week, emergency rooms take care of the more critical conditions, such as heart attacks, strokes, a broken back, or a head injury.
+The typical tools found in emergency rooms include: CAT scans, MRIs, radiology labs, and ultrasounds.
+In addition, ERs also have operating rooms and highly certified doctors in different sectors to help treat, cure or prevent any disease.
+For example, an obstetrician delivers babies and a cardiologist studies the heart.
+Unlike urgent care, if a patient needs to stay overnight and beds and rooms are made available.

 Cost Differences Between Urgent Care and an Emergency Room

 According to healthcare.gov, “fixing a broken leg can cost up to $7,500.”
 The average cost of a 3-day hospital stay is around $30,000.
 Certain insurance plans may cover some of the cost.
 However, the out-of-pocket expenses can put a dent in your wallet.
 Typically, the out-of-pocket maximum for policyholders averages around $7,000.
-Although that’s better than paying $37,500, a $7,000 expense can be a major challenge financially.
+Although that’s better than paying a $37,500 bill, a $7,000 expense can be a major challenge financially.
 These costs become even more difficult for those without medical insurance.
 Call your insurance and know what you will pay for an emergency room visit.
-Ultimately, it’s in your best interest financially to go to urgent care before an emergency hospital if your health allows you to.
+Ultimately, it’s in your best interest financially to go to an urgent care before an emergency hospital if your condition allows you to.

 Insurance Plans We Accept